 In the publication of a study done at Deloitte, the authors attempt to typify the emotional roots of great performance through a quote from Roosevelt, who suggests that the path to achievement is hardly one of happiness:

 The credit belongs to the man who is actually in the arena, whose face is marred... ; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

-Sutherland, by coincidence, has also used this quote, in the emotive context of a team that was “frantic” and “nervous” with “tremendous time pressure” and “skeptical” stakeholders who expected yet another in a series of failures — and “happy” is conspicuous by its absence. (, pp. 17-18) The quote was apparently chosen to communicate this demeanor of the team.
+Sutherland, by coincidence, has also used this quote, in the emotive context of a team that was “frantic” and “nervous” with “tremendous time pressure” and “skeptical” stakeholders who expected yet another in a series of failures — and “happy” is conspicuous by its absence. (, pp. 17-18) Sutherland apparently chose this quote to communicate this demeanor of the team.
 But one can sense drive, passion, and a sense of team identity in both the quote and in the example Sutherland relates.